 The 3.5 horsepower continuous-duty motor and 22″W x 60″L deck give lots of power and area.

-The motor is equipped with Horizon’s ingenious Rapid Sync Technology, enabling it to speed up and slow down more quickly than a regular treadmill.
+The motor is equipped with Horizon’s ingenious Rapid Sync Technology, enabling it to speed up and slow down faster than a regular treadmill.

 Bigger belt rollers employed for improved performance are especially beneficial for a lifetime since the treadmill maintains the same peak speed of 12 mph and maximum inclination of 15 percent.

-The Horizon 7.4 AT has a quiet motor, and the belt makes more noise comparatively when you walk or run.
+The Horizon Treadmill 7.4 AT has a quiet motor, and the belt makes more noise when walking or running.
 So walking is more silent than running and doesn’t make much difference with the incline.

 The excellent motor mechanism allows the machine to run smoothly at any gradient and can be utilized well for interval training.